Explore Section & Events

 If you would like to receive a kit for filing taxes with the Oil and Gas Bureau, please email email@example.com

 The Audit and Compliance Division’s five district offices provide taxpayer assistance and taxpayer education to promote voluntary compliance.
 Local revenue agents can resolve delinquent taxpayer accounts.

-District offices also offer workshops on gross receipts tax and personal income tax on a regular basis to educate the public about filing and payment requirements.
+District offices also offer virtual workshops on gross receipts tax and personal income tax on a regular basis to educate the public about filing and payment requirements.
 Some gross receipts workshops for new businesses are offered in Spanish.
 Upon special request, we also give workshops and presentations for various other tax programs or for specific organizations.